 Paul Rosenzweig

-Paul Rosenzweig is a principal at Red Branch Consulting and a special advocate for the Data Protection Review Court at the Department of Justice.
+Paul Rosenzweig is a principal at Red Branch Consulting.
 From 2005 to 2009 he was the deputy assistant secretary for policy of the Department of Homeland Security.
 He teaches cybersecurity at the George Washington University Law School.
 He previously served as a senior counsel in the investigation of President Bill Clinton.

 Latest